Quantum Error Correction for Beginners: Fault-tolerant operations on encoded data

 These gates are useful since when combined with the two-qubit CNOT gate, they can generate a subgroup of all multi-qubit gates known as the Clifford group (gates which map Pauli group operators back to the Pauli group).
 Again, using the stabilizers of the $[[7,1,3]]$ code and the fact that for single qubits,

 a seven qubit bit-wise Hadamard gate will switch $X$ with $Z$ and therefore will simply flip $\{K^1,K^2,K^3\}$ with $\{K^4,K^5,K^6\}$, and is a valid operation.
 The bit-wise application of the $P$ gate will leave any $Z$ stabilizer invariant, but takes $X \rightarrow iXZ$.
-This is still valid since provided there are a multiple of four non-identity operators for the stabilizer set, the factors of $i$ will cancel.
+This is still valid, since provided there are a multiple of four non-identity operators for each generator of the stabilizer group, the factors of $i$ will cancel.
 Hence seven bit-wise $P$ gates is valid for the $[[7,1,3]]$ code.

-What does $\bar{H}$ and $\bar{P}$ do to the logical state?
+What do these logical operators do to the logical state?
 For a single qubit, the Hadamard gate flips any $Z$ stabilized state to a $X$ stabilized state, i.e $\ket{0,1} \leftrightarrow \ket{+,-}$.
-Looking at the transformation of $K^7$, $\bar{H}K^7\bar{H} = X^{\otimes 7}$, the bit-wise Hadamard gate will invoke a logical Hadamard operation.
+Looking at the transformation of $K^7$, using $\bar{H} = H^{\otimes 7}$ we have, $\bar{H}K^7\bar{H} = X^{\otimes 7}$.
+Therefore, the bit-wise Hadamard gate, $\bar{H}$, is the logical Hadamard operation.
 The single qubit $P$ gate leaves a $Z$ stabilized state invariant, while an $X$ eigenstate becomes stabilized by $iXZ$.
-Hence, $\bar{P^{\dagger}}(X^{\otimes 7})\bar{P} = -i(XZ)^{\otimes 7}$ and the bit-wise gate, $\bar{P}$, represents a logical $P^{\dagger}$ gate on the data block.
-Similarly, bit-wise $\bar{P^{\dagger}}$ gates enact a logical $P$ gate [Fig.~\ref{fig:transversal}].
-Each of these fault-tolerant operations on a logically encoded block are commonly referred to as transversal operations, as a logical operation is obtained by a set of individual operations acting transversally on the physical qubits.
+Hence, denoting $\bar{P}^{\dagger} = P^{\otimes 7}$, $\bar{P}(X^{\otimes 7})\bar{P}^{\dagger} = -i(XZ)^{\otimes 7}$ and the bit-wise gate, $\bar{P}^{\dagger}$, is the logical $P^{\dagger}$ gate.
+Similarly, bit-wise gate, $\bar{P} = P^{\dagger \otimes 7}$, enacts a logical $P$ gate [Fig.~\ref{fig:transversal}].
+Each of these fault-tolerant operations on a logically encoded block are commonly referred to as transversal operations.
+A transversal operation can be defined as a logical operator which is formed by applying the individual physical operators to each qubit in the code block (or between two equivalent physical qubits in the case of entangling operations such as the CNOT gate shown below).
+The physical operations forming a transversal logical operator need not be the same, for example in Fig.\ref{fig:transversal}, the $\bar{P}^{\dagger}$ gate is formed via individual $P$ operations and visa versa.
+Hence, valid transversal gates may possibly be constructed from a set of physical operations which are unique to each qubit.

-\subsection{Two-qubit gate.}
+\subsection{Two-qubit gate}

-A two-qubit logical CNOT operation can also be applied in the same transversal way.
+A two-qubit logical CNOT operation can also be applied in the same way, as a transversal bit-wise operation of individual CNOT gates between corresponding physical qubits.
 For un-encoded qubits, a CNOT operation performs the following mapping on the two qubit stabilizer set,

 Where the first operator corresponds to the control qubit and the second operator corresponds to the target.
 Now consider the bit-wise application of seven CNOT gates between logically encoded blocks of data [Fig.~\ref{fig:transversal2}].
-First the stabilizer set must remain invariant, i.e,
+First the stabilizer set must remain invariant,